pgillet/spark-article/prerequisites.md

 By default, the scheduler automatically places pods on nodes by ensuring nodes have sufficient free resources , distributing pods evenly across nodes, etc.
-But there are circumstances where you may want more control on a node where a pod lands, for example to ensure that a pod ends up on a memory-optimized or compute-optimized machine, or with an SSD attached to it.
+But there are circumstances where you may want more control on a node where a pod lands, for example to ensure that a pod ends up on a memory or compute-optimized machine, or with an SSD attached to it.
 In our case, Spark executors need more resources than drivers.
 We thus need to constrain driver pods and executor pods to only be able to run on particular node(s).
 We will use [Node Affinities](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) with